MakiCode/BlogTest/readme.md

+To see this in action, you need to install (laravel homestead)[http://laravel.com/docs/5.1/homestead].

+I also made a video (and added it to this repository) ahowing off the site in action

 A blog!
 It has user authentification, password renewal, passoword forget, users can post, only certain users can edit, and a few more standard blog-like features!
 Unfortunately I did not have time to write unit tests in the 24 hours, but I'll add them afterward!

 And I used the pre-generated version of IDE helper (https://github.com/barryvdh/laravel-ide-helper) to help with auto-complete